balexnick/shopno/README.md

 # shopno
-open PowerShell and write the lines: npm i - installation of the necessary packages for work gulp dev - start
+open PowerShell and write the lines:
+1) npm i - installation of the necessary packages for work
+2) gulp - start